 Numerous advantages have been claimed for fiber interconnects, and the degree of the benefits can vary for different protocols.
 Three key factors include:

-Faster with more bandwidth – light travels faster than electricity enabling optical interconnects to transmit data faster.
+Faster with more bandwidth – light travels faster than electricity, enabling optical interconnects to transmit data faster.
 Fiber optic interconnects are currently 10x faster than copper solutions, and fiber continues to get faster.
 There are technology development roadmaps for fiber that support 800G and 1.6T Ethernet.
 Fiber optic cables can also be made smaller than copper interconnects, resulting in higher-density solutions.

 Longer distances – conventional copper interconnects suffer from significant levels of attenuation and signal degradation when used over long distances.
 Optical fibers are immune to electromagnetic interference (EMI) and other sources of signal degradation, and they are non-dissipative and don’t lose signal strength.
-Optical interconnects can transmit data over several miles without using signal amplifiers or repeaters, but not so for copper.
+Optical interconnects can transmit data over several miles without signal amplifiers or repeaters, but not for copper.

 Energy efficiency – transmitting photons takes much less energy than transmitting electrons.
 The lack of amplifiers and repeaters also contributes to lower energy consumption in fiber networks.
-In data centers, optical networks can require up to 75% less energy compared to copper-based solutions, and the optical connections can deliver higher performance.
+In data centers, optical networks can require up to 75% less energy than copper-based solutions, and the optical connections can deliver higher performance.

 PCIe

-The use of fiber enables PCIe bus extensions up to 500 m from the location of the main system using standard pluggable multi-mode or single-mode hot pluggable quad small form factor pluggable (QSFP) and small form factor pluggable (SFP) transceivers.
+The use of fiber enables PCIe bus extensions up to 500 m from the location of the main system using standard pluggable multimode or single-mode hot pluggable quad small form factor pluggable (QSFP) and small form factor pluggable (SFP) transceivers.
 Typical applications for fiber-based PCIe include:

 - Isolated data acquisition systems